axieinfinity/ronin-documentation/docs/community/contribute/style.md

 Ronin documentation follows [Google's developer documentation style guide](https://developers.google.com/style).
 The sections that follow describe our *additions* to the Google style guide.

 ## Vocabulary
+When contributing to the documentation, follow the official capitalization for the names of Ronin software, products, services, features, and terms defined in this style guide.

 ### Product names
 | Product             | URL                                | Spelling                                       |
 |---------------------|------------------------------------|------------------------------------------------|